safing/docs/portmaster/install/status/mobile.md

 The Portmaster will put you back in control of your mobile phone and all of its network connections.
 We think that this might be against the interests of Google, and the Play store has banned ad blockers in the past.

-This means that the Portmaster will likely only be available via alternative app stores, such as F-Droid or via direct `.apk` distributions
+This means that the Portmaster will likely only be available via alternative app stores, such as F-Droid or via direct `.apk` distributions.

 #### iOS